August 24, 2016 by Ed Kennedy

 On Lock When Online: 5 Ways You Can Prevent Identity Theft

 It can be said many men shall long think Ann-Margret is eternally sexy.
 It can be said many women shall long think Elvis is eternally sexy.
-It can be agreed from all perspectives articles on identity theft are decidedly unsexy.
-Like a bland stamp on a white envelope inside a filing cabinet – there’s just little about password security that’ll set hearts racing in daily life.
+Making something like identity theft a sexy topic can be far more difficult.

 Yet, here we are.
 Beyond reminisces of Hollywood starlets there’s aspects to identity theft that are ongoing, evolving – and dangerous.
-A decade or two ago eCommerce was from a statistical point of view non-existent, in 2016 it is now worth a projected 1.92 trillion USD.
-Suffice to say: that is a ton of businesses, supply chains, and customers who all stand to be markedly disrupted were a identity theft ‘plague’ to occur.
+A decade or two ago eCommerce was from a statistical point of view non-existent, but in 2016 it is now worth a projected 1.92 trillion USD.
+That is a ton of businesses, supply chains, and customers who all stand to be severlys disrupted were a identity theft ‘plague’ to occur.

-Fortunately with encryption, two-step authentication, and other robust security measures in place such an occurrence isn’t likely.
-This notwithstanding, there are among us friends who still use their dog’s name as a password.
+Fortunately with encryption, two-step authentication, and other robust security measures in place such an event isn’t likely.
+This notwithstanding, there are among us people who still use their dog’s name as a password.
 Not only does this make it easy for people they know to hack their account; but a simple name password is among the easiest to break.

-Further, once someone has hacked one account they are often to set off a chain by trying out other resets (just like how your email can reset a social media account when you forget a password).
-This can snowball and soon you find out your email has been hacked, your social media has been hacked, and now you’ve RSVP’d to perform at a huge Battle of Bands – but you totally don’t have your ads ready for yet.
+Once someone hacks one account they are often to set off a chain by trying out other resets (just like how your email can reset a social media account when you forget a password).
+This can snowball and soon you find out your email has been hacked, your social media has been hacked, and now you’ve RSVP’d to perform at a huge Battle of Bands – news to you because you haven’t played a guitar since high school.

 So, to prevent such surprises let’s look now at how to guard against identity theft online..